 This top first appeared as part of a fabric review on Minerva Crafts blog page way back in May.
 But today I’m talking about the extra details that I added and how you can tweak them even more too.

-The fabric I used is a lightweight embroidered cotton lawn which was so was easy to work with.
+The fabric I used is a lightweight embroidered cotton lawn which was so easy to work with.
 As a start point, I once again used trusty New Look 6434…are you getting fed up with me mentioning this pattern…yes?/no?
 Tough…haha.
 I think you’ll be seeing me use it more.
-I just find it a useful start point and we all love a good basic top that fits well.
+I just find it a useful starting point and we all love a good basic top that fits well.

 As you can see, the front bodice and both sleeves have vertical tucks down the centre.
 Now, rather than cut a sleeve pattern piece out with all the tucks marked, hoping that I had the lines marked accurately and that the sleeve ends up the correct width…I just cut a piece of fabric for both sleeves and the front roughly around the pattern pieces but wider.
 Then I stitched the tucks first and cut the sleeves and bodice piece from the pre-tucked fabric pieces….it’s just my way of working and you might find it useful yourself.

-To get started, I marked the centre line and then using my tape measure or a ruler, I ironed a fold in the fabric at 1cm either side of the centre.
+To get started, I marked the centre line and then using my tape measure or a ruler, I ironed a fold in the fabric at 1cm on either side of the centre.
 This is where my first two tucks will be.
 Stitching each tuck is done using the edge of my machine foot as a guide.
-Then each time I just measured 1.5cm from the previous stitching line, pressed a fold at the ironing board, then stitched again.
+Then each time I just measured 1.5cm from the previous stitching line, pressed a fold at the ironing board, and then stitched again.
 Repeat until you’ve made the number of tucks you want.
 This sequence of pictures illustrates done on some muslin fabric shows what I mean:

 The next step is to just lay your pattern piece back onto the fabric you’ve just tucked, line up the centre of the pattern with the centre of the tucks and cut it out.